Parimatch1/SV-Guides-Revamped/Administrative Command Regulations.md

 ### **HAX Administrator Regulations**
 * Modifications to other players' overheads (roles) are limited to a duration of 30 minutes.
 * There is a 30-minute overall cooldown for changing other players' overheads.
-* Users are prohibited from altering their own or others' overheads to ranks above theirs.
+* Users are prohibited from altering their own or others' overheads to ranks above the target users.
 * All HAX related violations are under the authority of the Executive Committee and should only be handled by such users.
-* Certain factors will be considered when determing if an action is HAX abuse:
+* Certain factors will be considered when determing if an action is HAX abuse and how severe it is:
-  * The users relation to the "abused" users.
+  * The users relation to the "abused" user.
 Friends, enemys, etc.
-  * The actions the user was doing.
-Abusive, compliant with roleplay, trolling, etc.
+  * The actions the "abused" user was doing.
+Following rules, breaking rules etc.
-  * How disruptive to the "victim" and other users the actions were.
+  * How disruptive to the "abused" user and other users the actions were.
-  * How disruptive to the roleplay experience the actions were.
+  * How disruptive to the overall roleplay experience the actions were.
   * Justification behind the actions.
 * HAX Admin must never be used to deliberately:
   * Cause players to leave the game.